 What about PORT SIDE?

-But Larboard is quite confusing with Starboard.
-So they changed the name to Port Side because it is the side where the ships would get alongside and load their cargoes.
+But Larboard is confusing with Starboard.
+So they changed the name to Port Side because it is the side where the ships go alongside or the side that docks to the port.

 4. Ships have POOP DECK.
 Is it what I think it is?